ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 Note that the output heavily depends on the used sass version.
 You MUST use the latest release version of Dart Sass: https://github.com/sass/dart-sass/releases

-If you observe that there are changes appearing in your css output other than the ones to be expected, please first make sure, that you are using the latest Sass version.
+If you observe that there are changes appearing in your css output other than the ones to be expected, please first make sure that you are using the latest Sass version.

-If you have any questions about style code and how to contribute in the most optimal way, please contact the maintenance coordinators or ask in the CSS squad channel on the official ILIAS Discord server.
+If you have any questions about style code and how to contribute in the most optimal way, please contact the maintenance coordinators or ask in the CSS Squad channel on the official ILIAS Discord server.